 - If one side of the family has died out, the surviving side of the family would inherit your entire estate.

 - On rare occasions, when an unmarried person dies without any surviving heirs, his estate will pass to the State of Texas.

-For some, this manner of distribution may mimic what they would have chosen.
+For some, this manner of distribution listed in the Texas intestacy statutes may mimic what they would have chosen.
 But not always.

 For example, I recently received a phone call from someone whose boyfriend had just died.
 They had purchased a home together.
 Since both their names were on the deed, they assumed the survivor would inherit their home if one died.